sigsum/log-go/doc/rate-limit.md

 Which counter is used, and what limit it is compared to, depends on the configured allow lists.
-Each entry specifies a limit, an unsigned decimal integer specifying the maximum number of leafs that may be submitter per 24 hours.
+Each entry specifies a limit, an unsigned decimal integer specifying the maximum number of leafs that may be submitted per 24 hours.
 A limit of zero means that no leafs can be submitted.

 ### Allowed keys